 Director of Business Development

-Progress in condition monitoring and predictive maintenance strategies to address machine and component failures has been assisted by advances in IoT and Cloud Computing which allow more data to be collected, processed, and analysed quicker and more efficiently, providing greater insights into the data than ever before.
+Progress in condition monitoring and predictive maintenance strategies to address machine and component failures have been assisted by advances in IoT and Cloud Computing, allowing more data to be collected, processed, and analysed quicker and more efficiently, providing more significant insights into the data than ever before.

-The value of condition monitoring and predictive maintenance strategies for rotating and/or reciprocating machinery is the ability to visualise and analyse an asset’s performance, wear and/or mechanical risks in near real-time.
-Sensor data such as vibration, temperature and running speed, collected and analysed can determine if a machine or any of its components experience changes in performance while in operation.
+The value of condition monitoring and predictive maintenance strategies for rotating and reciprocating machinery is the ability to visualise and analyse an asset’s performance, wear and mechanical risks in near real-time.
+Sensor data such as vibration, temperature and running speed, collected and analysed, can determine if a machine or any of its components experience changes in performance while in operation.

 BMT DEEP includes these types of use cases seeking condition monitoring and predictive maintenance strategies for rotating and reciprocating equipment.
-What makes BMT DEEP an invaluable tool in this type of service is its ability to process high frequency data – 10k Hz – in near real-time, allowing analysts the ability to manipulate, visualise, and analyse vast data sets and create fully customized reporting and alarming schemes to best suit their use.
+What makes BMT DEEP an invaluable tool in this type of service is its ability to process high-frequency data – 10k Hz – in near real-time, allowing analysts the ability to manipulate, visualise, and analyse vast data sets and create fully customised reporting and alarming schemes to best suit their use.